-- Currently defined codes, and the corresponding values, ar - Area Addresses: The set of manualAreaAddresses of the sending router; not present in pseudonode LSPs.
+Area Addresses: The set of manualAreaAddresses of the sending router; not present in pseudonode LSPs.

-Code = 0xC0.Length = Total length of the value field
+Code = 0xC0.Length = Total length of the value field, in bytes; either 8, 16, or 24.

 Value = Up to three area addresses.
 Each area address consists of a four-byte network number, followed by a four-byte address mask.
 The mask contains from zero to 32 (inclusive) most-significant one bits to indicate which bits of the network number make up the address prefix identifying the routing area.
 The remaining bits are zero.
-The bit-wise AND of an Address and Mask pair must be equal to Address; for example, it would be a mistake to send Address = 0x84300000 paired with Mask = 0xFF000000.
+The bit-wise AND of an Address and Mask pair must be equal to Address; for